COBWEB-DEVELOPERS-2024/cobweb-online/README.md

 # cobweb-online
 COBWEB is an agent-based simulation environment used by over 100 students every year for research in ecology, economics, and more.
-This version of COBWEB is available online and is primarily made with TypeScript, JavaScript, React, and WebGPU.
+This version of COBWEB is available online and is primarily made with TypeScript, React, and WebGPU.
-Got it!
-Here's your clean and professional `README.md` for **CobwebOnline**, written in GitHub-flavored Markdown **without emojis**, and tailored to reflect that this project is both the frontend and backend combined:

 ## About Cobweb Online

 **Cobweb Online** is a browser-based agent simulation system powered by **WebGPU**, allowing real-time, GPU-accelerated simulations and interactive visualizations.
-It is a modern web re-implementation of the original Java-based COBWEB simulator, now split across a JavaScript backend (modular simulation logic) and a TypeScript/React frontend (interactive interface and rendering).
+It is a modern web re-implementation of the original Java-based COBWEB simulator, now split across a WebGPU processing layer and a TypeScript/React frontend (interactive interface and rendering).

 ## Key Features

 - Real-time agent-based simulation using WebGPU compute shaders
 - Visualization of agents, food, and environment using WebGPU fragment shaders
-- Modular backend for simulation logic in JavaScript
+- Modular processing layer for simulation logic in WebGPU and TypeScript
 - TypeScript-based frontend with Vite + React
 - Asexual and sexual reproduction, food consumption, energy decay, aging and death
 - Obstacles ("stones") that block movement
-- Fully in-browser, no backend server required
+- Fully static, no backend server required

 ---